Tight Analysis of a One-Shot Quantum Secret Sharing Scheme: Abstract

 \section{Abstract}

-Secret-sharing schemes allow a dealer to split a secret into multiple “shares” and distribute them individually among many parties while mandating certain constraints on its reconstruction.
-Such protocols are usually executed over a secure communication channel since an eavesdropper, after intercepting all the shares, is expected to be able to reconstruct the secret.
-Leveraging the unique properties of quantum channels, several quantum protocols have been designed for secret sharing.
-However, almost all of them detect the presence of an eavesdropper by statistical analysis of the outcome of multiple rounds, or simply require a secure channel of communication.
+Quantum communication protocols can be designed to detect eavesdropping attacks, something that classical technologies are unable to do since classical information can be replicated in a non-destructive manner.
+Eavesdropping detection is, therefore, a standard feature in all the proposed quantum secret sharing (QSS) protocols.
+However, detection is often done by a statistical analysis of the outcome of multiple decoy rounds, and this causes a significant communication overhead.

-We present a complete characterisation of the correctness and security properties of a quantum-search based secret-sharing framework proposed by Hsu (2003).
-The scheme was designed to work over public channels without requiring multiple rounds to detect eavesdropping.
+In our quest for a QSS protocol that works even in one round, we came across a one-shot secret-sharing framework proposed by Hsu (Phys.
+Rev. A 2003).
+The scheme was designed to work over public channels without requiring multiple rounds to detect eavesdropping but it lacked a thorough security analysis.
+In this work we present a complete characterisation of the correctness and security properties of this framework.
 Our characterisation allowed us to improve the original protocol to be more resistant towards eavesdropping.
-However, we prove that complete security against an eavesdropper is not possible in this framework.
+However, we prove a couple of impossibility results, including one that dictates that complete security against an eavesdropper is not possible in this framework.
+Thus, it is not possible to design a perfect QSS using this framework.